COVID-19 Public Health Information

 - Officers will continue to respond to calls involving public safety.
 Public Safety Communications staff will ask standardized health screening questions to determine if there is a risk of disease spread.

-- Temporary library cards are now available.
-Details can be found at library.cityoflewisville.com
+- New library cards are not being issued at the drive-up window or inside the Library.
+Temporary library cards are available.
+Details can be found at library.cityoflewisville.com.

-- Virtual programs are posted daily, Monday-Saturday, for all ages.
-For programming visit library.cityoflewisville.com
+- Virtual programs are posted online for all ages.
+For programming visit library.cityoflewisville.com.

 - Library cardholders may continue to use the Digital Library of eBooks & Media, Research Tools, and Learning Tools accessible from the Library's website.
 Accounts must be current and in good standing in order to access digital resources.